Vitamix 5200 vs 780 - which one should you buy? Well, this guide makes that decision easy!

 As mentioned, the narrower container is better at smaller jobs, while the wider one excels at processing lots of ingredients at once.

 You could always purchase a narrower and smaller jar for the 780 separately, but the opposite is not true.
-The separate wide 64-oz low profile container that Vitamix sells isn't compatible with the 5200 at the time of writing this.
+The separate wide 64-oz low profile container Vitamix sells isn’t compatible with the 5200 when writing this.

 You can get a compact 48 oz jar for the 5200, though.